 Choosing to correct your tooth alignment is a big decision, one that can have a major impact on your oral health and self-confidence.
-It can also have a significant effect on your finances.
+It can also significantly affect your finances.

 Orthodontic treatment ranges from the affordable to the rather expensive — but even on the low end, it’s more than mere pocket change.
-With costs ranging from $1,145 for at-home aligners from AlignerCo to lingual braces at more than $10,000, you likely need to get creative with how you pay for treatment.
+With costs ranging from $1,000–$2,000 for at-home aligners to $10,000 for some specialty braces, you might need to get creative with how you pay.

-Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) are designed to help cover out-of-pocket medical, vision, and dental expenses — with certain limitations.
+Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) can help cover out-of-pocket medical, vision, and dental expenses — with certain limitations.
 But can you use your HSA or FSA to pay for orthodontic treatment?

 Table of Contents